soapiwan/soapiwan/README.md

 <sub><sup>" if its hostile, you kill it. "</sup></sub>

-*dc, star wars (a new hope is my favourite sw movie, ok?), the big bang theory*
+*dc, star wars (return of the jedi is my favourite, ok?), the big bang theory*

 <sub><sup>^ current main fixations ^</sup></sub>